overviewer/Minecraft-Overviewer/design/designdoc.rst

 Side Transformation
 -------------------

-The texture square is transformed for the sides of the cube in :func:`textures.transform_image_side`.
+The texture square is transformed for the sides of the cube in the :func:`textures.transform_image_side` function.
 This is another `affine transformation`_, but this time only two transformations are done: a re-size and a shear.

 1. First the texture is re-sized to 12 by 12 pixels.
 This is half the width of 24 so it will have the correct width after the shear.